 JT (James), General Manager

 The journey to drums was rather circuitous for JT.
 Starting off in 4th grade, James tried his hand at the clarinet and the French horn, without much luck.
 When he started hanging with the drum line in high school, he had secured a spot in the snare line by the end of band camp.
-James then focused on the marching arts, eventually earning a coveted position with the snare line of the Santa Clara Vanguard ‘87.
+James then focused on the marching arts, eventually earning a coveted position with the snare line of the Santa Clara Vanguard ‘87 (Jonz!).
 Next, he decided to focus on drum set and Afro-Cuban percussion, which led to several trips to Cuba.
-He received his BFA from the New School for Jazz and Contemporary Music in New York, and has played with many of Portland’s icons including Linda Hornbuckle, The African Kings, Black Angel, Pura Vida, Cubaneo and the Bobby Torres Ensemble.
+He received his BFA from the New School for Jazz and Contemporary Music in New York, and has played with many of Portland’s musical icons including Linda Hornbuckle, The African Kings, Black Angel, Pura Vida, Cubaneo and the Bobby Torres Ensemble.
 Above all, James is enjoying being General Manager of the best drum store on the planet.

 Favorite Concert: Body Count, Fishbone, & Primus at Melody Ballroom